REGANESTH® Spinal Needles Pencil-Point

 Spinal needle pencil-point 25G x 90mm +Int., Ø 0,53mm, with introducer 20G, Ø 0,90mm x 30mm

 The cause of the post-puncture headache is a loss of cerebrospinal fluid via the perforation site in the dura.
 The use of a needle which is as thin as possible coupled with the atraumatic shape of the pencil-point tip lead to very pronounced dural resistance and a very small puncture hole.
 This enables a significant reduction in the post-puncture headache.

 A large lateral eye diameter has no relevance.
 According to the fluid mechanics principle of the lowest possible cross section, a lateral opening adapted to the internal diameter leads to rapid cerebrospinal fluid return flow and optimal injection of the anaesthetic.

-In the past few years, there have been several serious cases of incorrect administration of medication when carrying out spinal and epidural anaesthesia as a result of confusion regarding neuraxial and intravenous accesses.
+In the past few years, there have been several serious cases of incorrect administration of medication when carrying out regional anaesthesia, as a result of confusion regarding neuraxial and intravenous accesses.

-The (S)Surety® Non-Luer connector is a connector designed specifically for regional anaesthesia which is characterised by its incompatibility with Luer connectors, although it is based on the functional principle of the Luer connector.
-This enables a comfortable change of system without laborious adaptation to a new handling technique.
+The NRFitTM Non-Luer connector is a connector designed specifically for regional anaesthesia which is characterised by its incompatibility with Luer connectors, although it is based on the functional principle of the Luer connector.
+This enables a convenient change of system without laborious adaptation to a new handling technique.